University Pain and Spine Center

 When you suffer from pain that doesn’t improve with conventional medical care, a steroid injection may provide the relief you need to regain mobility and participate in physical therapy.
-The team of interventional pain physicians at the University Pain Medicine Center has successfully helped many patients find relief with joint and epidural steroid injections.
-To learn if you’re a good candidate for a steroid injection, call the office in Murray Hill, New York City, or one of several offices throughout New Jersey today.
-You can also book an appointment online.
+The team of interventional pain physicians at the University Pain and Spine Center has successfully helped many patients find relief with joint and epidural steroid injections.
+To learn if you’re a good candidate for a steroid injection, call the office in Englewood Cliffs, Somerset, Monroe Township, Freehold, or Clark, New Jersey, or book an appointment online.

 This injection procedure is performed to relieve low back and radiating leg pain.
 Steroid medication can reduce the swelling and inflammation caused by spinal conditions.

 The patient lies face down with a cushion under the stomach area providing comfort and flexes the back.
 The spine opens and allows for easier access to the epidural space.
 A local anesthetic is used to numb the skin.
 All the tissue down to the surface of the lamina portion of the lumbar vertebra bone is anesthetized.
 The physician slides a thicker needle through the anesthetized track.
 Using a fluoroscope for guidance, the physician slides the needle toward the epidural space between the L-4 and L-5 vertebra.
 A contrast solution is injected.
 The physician uses the fluoroscope to confirm the correct location of the needle tip.
 A steroid-anesthetics mix is injected into the epidural space, bathing the painful nerve root with soothing medication.
 The needle is removed, and a small bandage is applied to cover the tiny needle surface wound.
 In some cases it may be necessary to repeat the procedure as many as three times to get the full benefit of the medication.
 Many patients get significant relief from only one or two injections.